samueltwallace/python/README.md

 # python
-A repository for my python projects
+A repository for my python proof-of-concept programs.